iLearn-Lab/NeurIPS25-SymMPO/README.md

 **1. Prepare data**

-We provide demo data in this repository for quick setup and testing.
-The full training dataset will be released after the double-blind review process.
+The training dataset can be downloaded from [SymMPO_Dataset](https://huggingface.co/datasets/Tanh01/SymMPO_Dataset).

 **2. Download the pretrained models**